-- pedigree structure)

-- FMT = ASCII or BINARY

-- = name of the data files.
-Starting with "/" => full path fn

-and name otherwise relative to current directory
+fn = name of the data files.
+Starting with "/" => full path and name otherwise relative to current directory

+Options for type = GROUP

+This is for handling data with stratified heterogeneous residual (co)variance.

-Options for type e = GROUP (only for residual (co)variance in RJMC) Int. no. = Integer input no. for the variable relating observations to heterogeneous residual variance group
+Int. no. = Integer input no. for the variable relating observations to heterogeneous residual variance strata (group)